suyash-thakur/stopnc/README.md

 }
 ```
-  -Every comment have a time-stamp automatically applied by the database
+  -Every comment have a time-stamp automatically applied by the database.
-  -Comment have an array of likes as attribute which stores user-id corresponding to every like on the comment
+  -Comment have an array of likes as attribute which stores user-id corresponding to every like on the comment.

 ## Future Features
 - Adding categories to the blog